albngo/dawportfolio/README.md

 Then do "curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash -" and "sudo apt install -y nodejs" right after, this ensures Node.js and npm are installed.

-Then run "npm install axios bcryptjs dotenv ejs express express-sanitizer express-validator express-session mysql2 node nodejs request stack".
+Then run:
+npm install axios
+npm install bcryptjs
+npm install dotenv
+npm install ejs
+npm install express
+npm install express-sanitizer
+npm install express-validator
+npm install express-session
+npm install mysql2
+npm install node
+npm install nodejs
+npm install request
+npm install stack.

 This will install all the required dependencies or alternatively run "npm init" this should also install all the dependencies so use the above just in case.